Last updated: 25 February 2021

 How to read your meter

-Your gas or electricity meter records how much energy you have used, and your energy supplier will use this to calculate your bill.
+Gas and electricity meters accurately record how much energy you’ve used, and your energy supplier will need a reading from this to calculate your bill.

 If your meter is faulty or you want to upgrade to a smart meter, you should contact your energy supplier.